 “It’s best to put compliance – the part and parcel of what’s required in the Fintech niche – high on your list of priorities yet well prior to the kick-off of your software development effort.
 There are too many important details to be taken into account and you should discuss them with your IT provider early enough in the project development cycle.”

-The Revised Payment Services Directive (PSD2) is a regulatory framework that is aimed to ensure the security of payments within the E.U.
-For this purpose, the framework focuses on such aspects as consumer rights, access of 3d-parties to consumers’ accounts, and the security of eCommerce.
+The Revised Payment Services Directive (PSD2) is a regulatory framework that is aimed to ensure the security of payments within the EU.
+For this purpose, the framework focuses on such aspects as consumer rights, access of third parties to consumers’ accounts, and the security of eCommerce.

 To minimize risks and reduce the odds of data exposure, the framework provides a set of criteria, as well as some auditing practices that help ensure that both the internal controls of a company and the way they utilize their various compliant systems are up to par.